 You see there were some camera straps that were innovative but were made of strange materials, while other options had a more refined style but were uncomfortable to wear while casually shooting.
 So you know what I did?
 I searched, found some things I didn’t like, and then ultimately I gave up…

 Fast forward to 2017, a year after I had left the wedding industry, by this time I picked up leatherworking as a hobby.
 Initially, all I wanted to do was make a cool wallet, but it didn’t take long for me to become obsessed with my new found hobby.
-I don’t know if it was the intoxicating smell of new leather hides or the process of making something useful with my hands that could one day be passed down to my kids, but I knew I was in love with the process.
+In this busy and noisy world, I’ve found the quiet and calm I desire with just being alone and working with my hands and making something could could one day be passed down to my kids.

 As I learned more, I started making different things.
 Eventually, as you might guess, I thought I’d try my hand at making my own camera strap.
 On a personal level, I still shot quite a bit, focusing mostly on street photography.
 Because I no longer shot weddings, the pressure was off, I had much lower expectations for a camera strap.
 So here’s what I came up with, the first camera strap I ever made.
 I know I know, it looks rough, and guess what, it felt rough too!

 I was determined though, and through almost a year of testing, I developed a number of different camera straps.
 I wanted something that fit MY needs as a photographer, and with each iteration, it became clear what those needs were.
-At some point in this journey, the term “Comfort is King, Function is Queen” was born, it challenged me to prioritize both equally…
+Somewhere along the way the term “Comfort is King, Function is Queen” came to me and it challenged me to prioritize both characteristics equally.

 Functionality also mattered to me just as much as the look and feel.
 The strap needed to provide an elevated experience over any other traditional straps.
 For an “elevated experience,” I decided Quick Connection was important.
 Once you have the freedom to freely swap camera bodies, or remove your strap as needed, it’s easy to see how this can elevate your workflow.